Halloween Around the World: It Isn’t Just Costumes and Candy

 The Philippines: Pangangaluluwa

 Although trick-or-treating is the modern form of the Pangangaluluwa, there are still some areas where the traditional door-to-door visits are conducted.
 Instead of asking for candy, children dress in costumes, sing, and ask for prayers for those stuck in purgatory.
+Also known as All Saints Day, people visit the graves and tombs of their deceased relatives to pay their respects.

 Hong Kong: The Hungry Ghost Festival